 Looks, Design and Size

 This machine isn’t a looker, that’s for sure.
-It is boxy and produces square waffles unlike the two waffle makers above.
+It is boxy and produces square waffles, unlike the two waffle makers above.
 The outer shell is coated in chrome.
 The plastic handles, control interface, and dials are all made of plastic.
 It’s a basic machine.
 But Black and Decker isn’t a company that’s known for designing the most aesthetically pleasing machines.
 Instead, their focus is on providing affordable products for their millions of customers.
 With dimensions 14 x 13.1 x 6.2 inches, this unit is a bit larger than the others on the list.

 Unlike the machines listed above, this one has more functions than just the waffle maker.
-You can use it as a grill, panini press, or a griddle.
+You can use it as a grill, panini press, or griddle.
 This makes it a great piece of equipment to make full meals.

-Note: Be careful to not use abrasive utensils to clean your griddle.
-You will damage the nonstick coating and little black flecks will come off of it and into your food.
+Note: Be careful not to use abrasive utensils to clean your griddle.
+You will damage the nonstick coating, and little black flecks will come off of it and into your food.

 Comes with a 2-year warranty.

-This unit isn’t very expensive
+- This unit isn’t very expensive

-This machine has multiple functions
+- This machine has multiple functions

-Adequate performance given the price
+- Adequate performance given the price

-Customer reports of being happy with how fast it makes a waffle
+- Customer reports of being happy with how fast it makes a waffle

-No beep sound to indicate when the waffle is finished cooking (although there is a light indicator), so you have to keep an eye on it while it’s cooking
+- No beep sound to indicate when the waffle is finished cooking (although there is a light indicator), so you have to keep an eye on it while it’s cooking

-There are some complaints about the quality – one of the more serious complaints is that the clips holding the plates in place are flimsy.
+- There are some complaints about the quality – one of the more serious complaints is that the clips holding the plates in place are flimsy.

-It may surprise you, but there aren’t as many American-style or rather classic or thin waffle makers on the market as there are Belgian versions.
-That would seem to indicate that most folks prefer Belgian waffles or simply have no preferences and just love waffles.
+It may surprise you, but there aren’t as many American-style or classic or thin waffle makers on the market as there are Belgian versions.
+That would seem to indicate that most folks prefer Belgian waffles or have no preferences and love waffles.
 The models on this page are some of the best options for making thin or “classic” American-style waffles.